mettamatt/code-reasoning/README.md

 - For visualization issues, ensure the correct port is available
 - For debugging, use the `--debug` flag and check logs at `~/.code-reasoning/logs/latest.log`
 - For parameter errors, ensure snake_case format (e.g., `thought_number`, not `thoughtNumber`)
+- **Testing**: When running tests, output may not be visible in terminal due to StdioClientTransport.
+Run server and tests in separate terminals or use visualization.
+See [Testing Documentation](./docs/testing.md#important-test-client-and-server-communication) for details.

 ## License